 Gauntlet thrown.
 So, who would win?
 With similar starting prices, standard all-wheel drive and seating for five, it's a tight race.

-I tested both models; let's take a look at some of each car's basics (all prices include destination):
+I took both the new Volkswagen Golf Alltrack and the Subaru Outback for a test drive; let's take a look at some of each car's basics (all prices include destination):

 2017 Volkswagen Golf Alltrack